kraken-php/framework/README.md

 If you have written your own demo application for Kraken, and want to list it here, contact us!

 ## Frequently Asked Questions

-#### Is Kraken a framework or a set of libraries?

-> Kraken is both.
-It gives developer a fully working and pre-configured framework to start writing asynchronous applications easily, but at the same moment it provides a set of independent modules.
-The choice is up to developer whether he wants to use the full application stack, or build something different using only selected components.

 #### How does the Kraken differ from other PHP async libraries?